 - 1. Receive "Sequence Reset Message" from any real time multicast channel - 2.
 Reset the next expected sequence number to 1 which should be the same as the value of NewSeqNo field in Sequence Reset message - 3.
-Clear all cached data for all instruments. - Subscribe to the corresponding refresh channels of all subscribed real time multicast channels to receive the current state of the market. (refer to 5.3.2.2 Processing a Refresh - for handling messages from Refresh channels) - 5.
+Clear all cached data for all instruments on that channel. - Subscribe to the corresponding refresh channel of the real time multicast channel to receive the current state of the market. (refer to 5.3.2.2 Processing a Refresh for handling messages from Refresh channels) - 5.
 Resume to process real time messages